 Fresh and Healthy Food for All is designed to transform the food system over time for the benefit of all residents.
 We have engaged a wide-ranging group of partners in all aspects of the food economy to help create a more equitable food system in Columbia County.

 This initiative is the result of two anonymous philanthropists who believe that “access to healthy food should be a right, not a privilege.”
-Inspired by this mission, a group of donors came together to support the below projects.
+Inspired by this mission, a group of donors came together to support the projects listed in our most recent grant cycle.

 Columbia County Sanctuary Movement: $5,000 to increase the amount of locally grown organic food the organization distributes to residents.